akhaled01/ConcertAPI/README.md

 # ConcertAPI

-ConcertAPI is a program that Uses an API that has concert data to build a website.
+ConcertAPI is a web Application that uses an API that has concert data.

 1. Frontend: HTML and Tailwind CSS
-2. Backend: Go + Javascript
+2. Backend: Go + Vanilla Javascript
-3. API is written is JSON

-Project still in works